pepkit/pepspec/docs/looper/tutorial/initialize.md

   - pipeline/pipeline_interface.yaml
 ```

+Right now, this file is basically just 3 pointers.
+The first line points to the metadata table we just created.
+The second line points to the `output_dir` where looper will store results.
+Finally, the `pipeline_interfaces` is a list that includes the path to the pipeline interface we just created.
+Future tutorials will cover how to use this to run multiple pipelines on each sample, but most of the time you'll just have a single entry here.
-You could also just create this manually, but the `init` function makes it so you don't have to remember the config syntax.
+You could also create this `.looper.yaml` file manually, but the `init` function makes it so you don't have to remember the config syntax.
 Now that that the project is configured, you can run it like this:

 ```sh
 looper run
 ```

 This will submit a job for each sample.
+You've just run your first looper project!

+Basically, all looper does is load you metadata table, and then for each row, populate the `command_template` for the sample, and then run the command.
+That is the gist of it.
-That's basically all there is to it; after this, there's a lot of powerful options and tweaks you can do to control your jobs.
-Here we'll just mention a few of them.
+After this, there's just more options and tweaks you can do to control your jobs.
+For example, here are some looper arguments:

 - **Dry runs**.
 You can use `-d, --dry-run` to create the job submission scripts, but not actually run them.
 This is really useful for testing that everything is set up correctly before you commit to submitting hundreds of jobs.
 - **Limiting the number of jobs**.
 You can `-l, --limit` to test a few before running all samples.
 You can also use the `--selector-*` arguments to select certain samples to include or exclude.